 Built on principle, hard work and a passion for service, Camelot Music gave America it’s music…and ultimately helped to build a foundation of philanthropy for Stark County.

 The late Paul David, founder of the Camelot Music retail store chain, and his wife, Carol, created the Foundation in 1980 to assist underserved Stark County Students with pursuing their educational goals.
-Paul David, who did not have the opportunity to attend college, but he and Carol wanted to make sure other children could.
+Paul David did not have the opportunity to attend college, but he and Carol wanted to make sure other children could.
 In memory of his parents, the David Scholar Program was founded.

 The Foundation also supports other charitable causes and worthy organizations in and around Stark County, including: